linuxsquad/Monitor-non-AWS-server-with-CloudWatch/README.md

 1. Install CloudWatch agent on your server http://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/QuickStartEC2Instance.html
 1. You can test it by letting it to ship /var/log/messages or other log files to CloudWatch
-1. You can modify included Python script for monitoring your favorite server or application parameters.
+1. Modify included Python script to monitor your favorite server or application parameters.
 This particular one ship percentage of free memory and number of active HTTPD processes in JSON format to AWS CloudWatch.
+1. Start the script in background mode
 1. Go back to CloudWatch and create Metric filter/s
 1. Convert the filters into CloudWatch dashboard graphs.
 1. Cloudwatch comes with Alarms that can notify your based on pre-set values and conditions.